-\begin{remark} It would be interesting to prove that $X_{\alpha}$ is never locally compact, or what it is equivalent, that $x$ has a neighbourhood $U\subset B_{\alpha}$ such that $U\cap B_{\alpha+1}=L_x$.
-That is probably never the case, but I do not know any argument to prove it. \end{remark}
+\begin{remark} It would be interesting to show that $X_{\alpha}$ is never locally compact, or what it is equivalent, that $x$ has a neighborhood $U\subset B_{\alpha}$ such that $U\cap B_{\alpha+1}=L_x$.
+That is probably the case, but I do not know any argument to prove it. \end{remark}